 Speaking to the Mail & Guardian this week, Mavundla said municipalities were sitting on business applications that could inject more than R1-trillion into the economy and create more than 500 000 jobs a year.

 He said the applications were for zoning permits to allow pockets of land to be used for business purposes and for environmental impact assessments (EIAs) to determine the environmental consequences of developing targeted areas of land.
+Businesses run the risk of being shut down if they fail to follow these procedures.

 He said the processes were an impediment to establishing new businesses and he called on the government to intervene to ensure an immediate approval of all zoning applications, as well as a three-year ban on environmental legislation that acts as a barrier to small and medium entrepreneurs.